jiyangbai/TaGSim/README.md

 # TaGSim

-A implementation of "TaGSim: Type-aware Graph Similarity Learning and Computation"
+An implementation of "TaGSim: Type-aware Graph Similarity Learning and Computation"